 - Stronger.
-Harry believes that Uriel could wipe out all life one earth with very little effort.
-Justified as he is (sort of) the angel of death, being the angel who killed the firstborn of Egypt.
-And it is suggested by Mab, the Winter Queen, that he is the most dangerous of all the Archangels, primarily because he's the craftiest.
+Uriel is powerful enough to destroy entire galaxies, though it's not not clear if the other Archangels are at his level of power.
+It is suggested by Mab, the Winter Queen, that he is the most dangerous of all the Archangels, primarily because he's the craftiest.
 Possibly worth noting is that even among the Archangels, there is a hierarchy, or at least defined roles.
 Uriel is the protector of Freewill and will do anything in his power and limits to complete this duty.
 It has led him to be their wetworks guy.

 - In the Young Wizards series there's the Winged Defender, a.k.a. the One's Champion (a.k.a.
 Thor, a.k.a.
 Athena, a.k.a. the archangel Micheal).
 S/He only rarely intervenes directly, since fully manifesting strains the fabric of reality almost to the breaking point, but when does s/he has no problem kicking the ass of the Lone Power.
 In addition to occasionally kicking the ass of the Big Bad, his/her responsibilities include granting the titular wizards their power (which was the inspiration for the legend of Prometheus), and also keeping the True Name of God in several separate pieces, since the sheer power radiated by God's whole name would destroy entire universes.

 - Played with in His Dark Materials - there's good angels and bad angels.
 The 'lead' angel has usurped god and rides around in his floating fortress.